gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft crossed his arms.
 "I didn't take him anywhere."

-"Then where in the underhells have you been?"
+"Then where have you been?"
-Grappa Gas demanded.
+Rind demanded.
+"I've been worried sick!"

-"I went to tell everyone else what's been going on!"
+"I went to tell everyone else what's happening!"
-Aft looked from his father to his wife to Indy.
+Aft looked from his wife to his father to Indy.
+"I figured folk in Rancid ought to know what's brewing.
-"Got as far as the Three Sisters, but there was lightning further up the pass storm so I turned around.
+I Got as far as the Three Sisters, but there was lightning further up the pass so I turned around.
 What's happened to the idiot tralpa?"

-"He's gone to Duck Droppings to tell the king's men about Sergeant Dorbu and his men," Indy said.
+"He's gone to Duck Droppings to tell the king about Sergeant Dorbu and his men," Indy said.
 "He left a note—we thought you'd taken him."